 A table mapping students to their public keys is publicly displayed in the school hallway, so the validity of a student's signature can be confirmed by anyone.

 Jamal made it easy for students.
-On a mobile app he developed, each student just types one of these four messages and clicks a"Sign & Send" button, and that's it.
-In the background, the signed message gets broadcasted to the Ethereum P2P network.
+On a mobile app he developed, each student just selects one of these three options and clicks a"Sign & Send" button, and that's it.
+In the background, the signed message is broadcasted to the Ethereum P2P network.
 Actually, they get sent to Jamal's home server because he is acting as a relayer for the students, that way they don't need to worry about gas or even know what it is.
-Jamal used some smart contract wizardry (CREATE2 EVM opcode) to allow him to pay gas costs on behalf of the students.
-Each month, the school reimburses him those gas costs.
+Jamal used some smart contract wizardry (CREATE2 EVM opcode) to allow him to pay gas on behalf of the students.
+The school reimburses him those gas costs each month.